ThomasD0213/2014-Code-Quest/README.md

 Java Practice

-Lockheed Martin Code Quest 2017
+Lockheed Martin Code Quest 2014

-I lied about it being 2014, lol xd
+I guess that whole spew I had about me lying about it being 2014 was a lie.
+I keep pranking myself.